matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 ### Piwik_Popover

 The **Piwik_Popover** object is stored directly in the `window` object and contains popover creation and management functions.
 Popovers created directly through this object are not persistent.
-To create persistent popovers, use the [broadcast object](#).
+To create persistent popovers, use the `broadcast` global object.

 To learn more about the object, see the documentation in the source code (located in **plugins/CoreHome/javascripts/popover.js**).